-The groundwater level trends for the Lower Aquifer (Fig. 13) indicate that in areas of intensive groundwater extraction for irrigation, there are large seasonal drawdowns of up to 20 m due to the pressure response to pumping in the confined aquifer.
-Observation wells MOR062 and MOR094 have shown stable trends, with minor responses to wet years (1981, 1993 and 2006) as shown by the cumulative deviation from mean monthly rainfall graphed in light blue.
+LOWER AQUIFER The groundwater level trends for the Lower Aquifer (Fig. 13) indicate that in areas of intensive groundwater extraction for irrigation, there are large seasonal drawdowns of up to 20 m due to the pressure response to pumping in the confined aquifer.
+Observation wells MOR062 and MOR094 have shown stable trends, with minor responses to wet years (1983, 1992, 2005 and 2011) as shown by the cumulative deviation from mean annual rainfall graphed in orange.
 The smaller seasonal drawdowns observed since 1992 most likely reflect decreasing extractions from the aquifer.
-The period of high water levels in 2004-05 and 2005-06 reflect the decrease in extractions following the introduction of the BIL scheme.
+The slight increase in water levels for MOR062 and MOR094 during 2004-06 may reflect the decrease in extractions following the introduction of the BIL scheme.
 Although there is no direct rainfall recharge to deep confined aquifers, there may be an indirect correlation between groundwater levels and rainfall because dry years will result in increased groundwater pumping that may lead to a lowering of groundwater levels.
 In particular, a dry winter may lead to an earlier start to pumping for the irrigation season which may prevent water levels from recovering to their normal levels in spring.
 Conversely, a wet spring may delay the start of irrigation, leading to a higher than normal recovery in water levels.